Volunteer Leader: Mark Hougardy | Group: Eugene-based Hiking Club | Date: March 13, 2015 | Participants: 15 | Hiking: 2

 We have all turned on the kitchen tap and filled up a bottle in preparation for a hike, but have you ever wondered what was in your bottle?
 Think about it – we all live downstream from somebody.

 How does river water become the tap water we drink and how is wastewater made safe for wildlife and others downstream?
-To learn more, I organized a trip with The Obsidians (A fantastic outdoor club in Eugene, Oregon), to the local water intake and the wastewater facilities.
+To learn more, I organized a trip with a local hiking club to visit the local water intake and the wastewater facilities.

 Our first visit was to the Hayden Bridge Water Filtration Plant, located adjacent to the McKenzie River, in Springfield.
 The facility is no small operation; it serves the needs of 200,000 people on a daily basis by removing water directly from the river, treating it, and finally delivering it to our taps.

 Here are some observations from the visit:

 - The facility is very high-tech and water quality is measured at all stages of the process both by computer and by a human with hourly lab checks.

 - Security is paramount; the plant is gated with a security fence/gate, cameras are everywhere.

 - Our local water system has about two days of water reserves if there is a calamity.